 Most people seek inpatient medical detox programs because they provide potent medications to alleviate withdrawal symptoms.
 However, as pleasant as it is to bypass much of the painful withdrawal symptoms, knowing that medical professionals are safeguarding your health is a worthwhile bonus!
 Additionally, medically assisted detox programs improve your physical health on a grander scale.
 Labs can show certain nutritional deficiencies at the hospital, which the patient often ignores because opioids can mask the symptoms.
 Addressing those deficiencies intravenously at a hospital is also a huge benefit that can make recovery much more comfortable.

 A Step Above

-Medically Assisted Detox programs are not the same as drug rehabs because they are only the best first step or a “step above” any other form of detoxification treatments available.
+Medically Assisted Detox programs are not the same as drug rehabs because they are only the best first step or a “step above” any other form of detoxification treatment available.
 The best drug and alcohol treatment centers provide both medical detox programs and recovery treatment with a seamless transition from one to the next.
-Having adequate professional medical and mental health support through such a fragile period is crucial to achieving full recovery.
+Having adequate professional medical and mental health support is crucial to achieving full recovery through such a fragile period.

 back to top